Secretary/Administrator required

 We have received this wonderful news from the British Citizens Award (BCA)...

-The Medal Presentation, set for Thursday 24th July, will see Lindsay receive the coveted BCA Medal of Honour for Services to Community (BCAc).
+The Medal Presentation, saw Lindsay receive the coveted BCA Medal of Honour for Services to Community (BCAc).
 Recipients are entitled to use the post-nominals to commemorate their achievements.

 Colwall Orchard Group (COG) was formed in 2007 to restore and promote traditional orchards.
 Lindsay became Chair in 2020 and has since built on the group’s solid foundations, helping establish new orchards and leading the creation of biodiverse habitats through traditional land management and restoration of wildflower meadows.